2lambda123/cybertruck/README.md

 One notable alteration made by our team involves the adjustment of the number of classifiers, a component originally presented in the referenced paper.
 This modification was implemented to tailor the model to our specific requirements and potentially enhance its performance.

+## Dataset

 It is essential to note that the successful implementation of our model relies on obtaining the dataset provided by https://heshameraqi.github.io/distraction_detection.
 This dataset serves as a crucial resource, enabling us to train and evaluate the model effectively.
 The utilization of this dataset ensures the model's exposure to diverse real-world scenarios, contributing to its robustness and efficacy in identifying driver distractions.
+Place dataset inside of the ``data`` folder.

 ## Installation